 unblu Technical Documentation

-This documentation is ostensibly designed for on-premises installations; where you build the unblu Cloud behind your own firewalls, under your complete control... but don't leave just yet if you're a Cloud customer; while you may be spared the pain of large-scale integration you are spared none of the functionality contained therein.
+This documentation is ostensibly designed for on-premises installations; where you integrate unblu behind your own firewalls, under your complete control... but don't leave just yet if you're a Cloud customer; while you may be spared the pain of large-scale integration you are spared none of the functionality contained therein.

 But why should you read these documents?
-And who are you anyway?
 And while we’re at it what, exactly, is unblu?

 It’s a co-browsing solution?
 Right?

-It is a co-browsing solution but co-browsing is just the tangible layer of a way to Web-enable your customer-facing, and internal, communications.
+It is a co-browsing solution but co-browsing is just the tangible layer of a way to Web-enable your customer-facing communications.
 But it’s more than that, it’s a constructor kit for people who want to build knowledge networks that maximize your in-house expertise (although, with unblu, the house is no longer a requirement).
+Once you build it it will enable you to create places for your visitors that persist over time.
+All activity and interactions are stored so that you can develop deep relationships with every visitor using persistent, asynchronous Conversations.

 You might picture an unblu implementation as a nervous system, or a neural network but, unlike regular neural networks, which use weightings and iterations to blindly figure out patterns, each node in an unblu network is a human being.